BHP Days

 utilities and services that were cheaper to create, easier

-to maintain, and had a longer life.
+to maintain, and had a much longer life.

 Highlights of this period included the introduction of an

-32-bit virtual operating system, and a term as President of
+I served a term as President of

 the Data General Users Group.
-(A good insight in to the

 state of the minicomputer industry at that time can be